AMD crashes and the following information can be found in the rtm.log:

 Note: there should be at least the same amount of HDD space available as the total available memory size, which will be dumped onto the hard disk.

-3. Check if there is a size limitation of a core file to be created.
+3. Verify the maximum size allowed of a core file to be created.

 ulimit -c unlimited